 His first attempt was an elaborate stage escape that would see him strapped in a straitjacket, sealed in a casket, and then buried under "tons of sand" inside a large locked vault.
-While Houdini created a colorful poster advertising the escape in 1914 (right), it's unclear if he ever performed it at this time.
+Houdini said he first performed the effect in 1908 in Berlin.
+While he created a colorful poster advertising the escape in 1914 (right), it's unclear if he ever performed it at this time.

 In 1915 Houdini submitted to an outdoor test in which he was manacled and buried in a "grave" six feet deep.
 As he struggled to dig himself free, he became exhausted and called for help.
 But he could not be heard.
 He struggle on and when his hand finally broke the surface, he was pulled unconscious from the grave by his assistants.
 Houdini wrote in his diary that the escape was "very dangerous" and that "the weight of the earth is killing."

-It's likely the Buried Alive would have became a regular feature of Houdini's "3 Shows in One" during its 1926-27 Coast to Coast tour, possibly replacing the Water Torture Cell for good.
+It's likely the Buried Alive would have became a regular feature of Houdini's "3 Shows in One" during its 1926-27 Coast to Coast tour.
 But Houdini died in October of 1926.
 His body was reportedly buried in the casket that he used for his Buried Alive escape.